jbowers85/3-Logistic_Regression/README.md

-# 3-Logistic_Regression
+# Logistic Regression

-This repository is meant to provide examples of implementing simple and multiple logistic regressions in R.
+This repository is meant to provide examples of implementing simple and multiple logistic regressions with Iris flower data in R.

 **Simple Logistic Regression**: 1 predictor variable